radiantlogicinc/iddm-connector-sdk-documentation/docs/README.md

 | name          | `String` | Name of the connector                     |
 | description   | `String` | Description the connector shown in the UI |

-The `meta` value defines the list properties available via `@Property(name=InjectableProperties.CUSTOM_DATASOURCE_PROPERTIES)`.
+The `meta` value defines the list of properties available via `@Property(name=InjectableProperties.CUSTOM_DATASOURCE_PROPERTIES)`.
 Each list entry defines a unique property included in the `ReadOnlyProperties` object injected by IDDM.

 | Property name | Type     | Description                                                                  |
 |---------------|----------|------------------------------------------------------------------------------|